openhab/openhab-docker/README.md

 ## Building the images

-Checkout the GitHub repository, change to a directory containing a Dockerfile (e.g. `3.0.0/debian`) and then run these commands to build and run a Docker image for your current architecture:
+Checkout the GitHub repository, change to a directory containing a Dockerfile (e.g. `3.0.0/debian`) and then run these commands to build and run a Docker image for your current platform:

 ```shell
 $ docker build --tag openhab/openhab .
 $ docker run openhab/openhab
 ```

-To be able to build the same image for other architectures (e.g. armhf/arm64 on amd64) Docker CE 19.03 with BuildKit support can be used.
+To be able to build the same image for other platforms (e.g. arm/v7, arm64 on amd64) Docker CE 19.03 with BuildKit support can be used.

 First enable BuildKit support, configure QEMU binary formats and a builder using: